ArislanShiva/luas/README.md

 Sorry, I only have luas for jobs that I personally play.
 And my luas are tailored to my own personal play style and preferences.

-Feel free to modify and share to your hearts' content.
+Feel free to modify and share to your hearts' content, but please give credit to Mote and myself.

 ### Status Icons files